thibaut-neoledge/azure-docs.fr-fr/articles/automation/automation-scenario-aws-deployment.md

 <properties
-   pageTitle="Automatisation du déploiement d’une machine virtuelle dans Amazon Web Services | Microsoft Azure" description="Cet article explique comment utiliser Azure Automation pour automatiser la création d’une machine virtuelle Amazon Web Services" services="automation" documentationCenter="" authors="mgoedtel"
+   pageTitle="Automating deployment of a VM in Amazon Web Services | Microsoft Azure" description="This article demonstrates how to use Azure Automation to automate creation of an Amazon Web Service VM" services="automation" documentationCenter="" authors="mgoedtel"